jpgsantos/Subcellular_workflow/Docs/Model.rst

 tsv files generated from each SBtab sheet are available in the zipped file D1_LTP_time_window.tar.gz

-MATLAB&trade;
+MATLAB U+2122
 ------

-The steady-state model in MATLAB&trade; SimBiology format can be found in the MATLAB&trade; folder.
+The steady-state model in MATLAB U+2122 SimBiology format can be found in the MATLAB U+2122 folder.
 In addition, there are input scripts (spike.m, spiketraindd_Ca.m, spiketraindd_DA.m) that generate the input curves used in model simulations.
 These are used by the script Regenerate_figures.m that can be run directly and will produce two figures from the original paper, validating the updated model.